flant/cert-manager-webhook-regru/README.md

   user: my_user@example.com
   password: my_password
 ```
-where `user` and `password` - are credentials for an authentication of the REG.RU
+Here, `user` and `password` are credentials you use to authenticate with REG.RU.

-You must complete commands for install webhook.
+Next, run the following commands for the install webhook.

 ```shell
 cd clusterissuer-regru
 helm install -n cert-manager regru-webhook ./helm
 ```

-## Create ClusterIssuer
+### Create a ClusterIssuer

-Create the file  `ClusterIssuer.yaml` with the contents:
+Create the `ClusterIssuer.yaml` file with the following contents:
 ```yaml
 apiVersion: cert-manager.io/v1
 kind: ClusterIssuer